jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 and stealing from these empires.
 There has to be something valuable sought by those empires, something that drew people to these warm seas.

-Pirates and Ghosts: Tales of ghost ships and spectral pirates are classics of the genre and there are numerous ways to incorporate them.
+**Pirates and Ghosts**: Tales of ghost ships and spectral pirates are classics of the genre and there are numerous ways to incorporate them.
 One subtle way is to have a ghost appear to only one of the Adventurers, a mysterious spectre who is guarding him or guiding him to a particular destiny.
 Pirates live violent, dangerous lives and there is plenty of opportunity for a violent death to give